eonx-com/easy-monorepo/packages/EasyUtils/readme.md

 ```

 ::: tip
-The `filterByClass()` method still returns an iterable, a generator more precisely.
+The `filterByClass()` method still returns an iterable (or, more precisely, a generator).
+If you need an `array`, you
-If you need an `array`, you can use the `filterByClassAsArray()` method.
+can use the `filterByClassAsArray()` method instead.
 :::

 ### CollectorHelper::filterByClassAsArray()

-Same use case as the previous methods with a little tweak, you have an `iterable`, you want to make sure each item is
+This method is similar to the `filterByClass()` method, but with a little tweak.
+If you have an `iterable` and you want
-an instance of a specific class/interface, but you need the output to be an `array`, use `filterByClassAsArray()`!
+to make sure each item is an instance of a specific class/interface, but you need the output to be an `array`, use the
+`filterByClassAsArray()` method!

 ```php
 use App\Domain\WorkerInterface;